#9 Web

 Preparing the animation

-Well, the background gradient will move.
-"How?" you ask.
+Well, it will move.
+How?
 Background gradients in CSS are treated as background images and thus all the properties that apply to background images, more or less, apply to background gradients as well.

-In our case, since we want to move the background gradient horizontally, we'll be needing...you guessed it...the background-position-x
+In our case, since we want to move the background gradient horizontally, we'll be needing... you guessed it... the background-position-x property.

 div {